How to a Sync Single Salesforce Case to Multiple Jira Projects

 What Should You Consider When Syncing Jira and Salesforce?

 When two teams want to sync their platforms, security is the first thing that comes to mind.
-You want to ensure that data is protected in transit or at rest.
+You want to make sure that data is protected in transit and at rest.

 Another primary consideration is autonomy.
 Both sides of the connection should be able to dictate what they share.
 This granular control helps teams keep private comments in-house while sharing essential information.

-Due to ever-increasing workloads and tech sprawl, flexibility and scalability have become critical concerns.
+Due to ever-increasing workloads and tech sprawl, flexibility and scalability have also become critical concerns.

 For instance, if you want to sync custom fields between Jira and Salesforce, you need a flexible solution that supports custom connections and API calls.

-Also as the number of tickets and syncs add up, the integration should be able to handle the increase in traffic and network demands.
+As the number of work items and syncs adds up, the integration should be able to handle the increase in traffic and network demands.
+Exalate supports this through real-time sync with complete queue visibility, so you can monitor what’s being processed at all times.

 How to Sync a Salesforce Case with Multiple Jira Projects

-Let’s say you want to sync the content of a custom field (Sync Over [sync_over__c]) in a Salesforce case to appear in issues in different Jira projects.
-I’ll give you a brief run-through of how things work with Exalate.
+Let’s say you want to sync the content of a custom field (Sync Over [sync_over__c]) in a Salesforce case to appear in work items in different Jira projects.
+Here’s a brief run-through of how things work with Exalate.

-5. In the incoming sync on the Jira side, add a new condition under the conditional tree.
+In the incoming sync on the Jira side, add a condition to route the case to the correct project based on the custom field value:

 if (firstSync) {